 You can find the Park’s entrance at the roundabout in Località Quercia, along the Bussolengo’s Provincial Street 27.
 After the entrance’s flags You’ll find a fork in the road: on the left You’ll reach the parking area and the Fauna Park; on the right You’ll arrive at the entry and ticket-office of the Safari Park.

 Once You parked your car, walk up to Fauna Park ticket-office: You could buy your ticket here (there’s only one ticket for both section of the Park-Fauna & Safari) or You could subscribe the annual membership.

 In the square, in front of the ticket-office, You can see the Pippo’s statue: this hippopotamus was the first animal of the Park, since 1969, when Parco Natura Viva opened.

 In front of the statue there’s the Natura Bazar Shop, that sells all stuff You need to visit the Park and also funny gadgets.

 FAUNA’S ENTRY toward the SENTIERI D’AFRICA

 Once You enter into the Park, the first step is to reach Sentieri d’Africa.
-At the first fork in the road, turn right, pass Flamingo’s paddock, the toilette and some rest stops (Simba Self and Frutteria Maromizaha).
-In front of You, You’ll see the Sentieri d’Africa’s gate.
+At the first fork in the road, turn right

-Proceed the visit walking on a little hill toward the paddocks of grivets, barbary macaques, springbok and sitatunga antelopes, and also the Aldabra giant tortoises.
+Proceed the visit walking on a little hill toward the paddocks of L'Hoest's monkeys, barbary macaques, springbok and sitatunga antelopes, and also the Aldabra giant tortoises.

 At the end of this path You’ll arrive, again, at Oasi Gombe: You’ll have to walk back through Sentieri d’Africa, passing in front of chimpanzees, lions and hippos paddocks.